jbakse/site_builder/content/sound/index.md

 ## In-class Challenge

 - In the Drum Kit example, change the samples used to play the beat.
 - Change the timing to create a more complex beat.
-- Try adjusting the amplitude and rate/pitch parameters when you play samples.
+- In the Bounce example, add a drum sound when the ball bounces.
-- Tie the rate of all of the samples to `mouseX`.
+- Add a little randomness to the playback rate of the sound each time the ball bounces.
+This little trick can add some realism to sound effects.

 /::